 A test tube of blood left to stand overnight will settle into four layers.
 A black clot at the bottom, a layer of red blood cells, a white buffy coat and yellow serum at the top.

 This finding may relate to the origin of one of the oldest theories of Medicine, the humoral theory.
-This proposed that our bodies were composed of four humours: black bile (melan chole), blood, phlegm and yellow bile.
+Ancient scholars of medicinal lore proposed that our bodies were composed of four humours: black bile (melan chole), blood, phlegm and yellow bile

 Our minds too were considered to be part of this dynamic equilibrium and the same four temperaments were assigned to specific personality and character traits.
 Hence our familiarity with the terms ‘melancholy’ or ‘sanguine’ personalities.